cdobratz/NFL-Sentiment-Analyzer/docs/setup/local-setup.md

 - Check network connectivity

 ### Docker Issues
-- Ensure ports 8000 is not in use
+- Ensure port 8000 is not in use
 - Try removing old containers and images:
   ```bash
   docker-compose down